Is Burnished Silver Real Silver?

 Before you go…

 So there you have it, the answer to this question.
 Burnished silver coins are made of real silver, as they are still a coin stamped by the minting authority.
 However, many people don’t consider them silver because they don’t look like traditional coins with their unique finish.
-Still, they should be treated just like any other type of coin when it comes down to purchasing one or selling one yourself because they can be worth quite a bit, depending on what type of coin it is!
+Condition, demand, provenance, and completeness can affect value.

 Check out my next article: “What is a Burnished Silver Eagle.”